 Edluar® is a product for the treatment of short-term insomnia.
 The specialty pharma company Meda has a global license for Edluar.

-Orexo also markets Diabact® UBT, Heliprobe® System and IRIS™ through its subsidiary Kibion.
+Orexo previously marketed Diabact® UBT, Heliprobe® System and IRIS™ through its subsidiary Kibion.
 These are used in the diagnosis of Helicobacter pylori, the bacterium that causes gastric ulcers.
 Kibion was divested as of April 30, 2015.